 Q: What can photographers do to develop their creative intuition?

 David Ulrich: You’re going to find this answer surprising.
 I asked that same question of my teacher, Minor White.
-I said, “Minor, how do you strengthen your intuition?”
+“Minor, how do you strengthen your intuition?”
 He looked at me, pointed at his belly, and said, “Intuition comes from down here.”
 I thought, “Wow, that’s strange.”

 Over time, I realised the wisdom of the body is a powerful tool for opening to our intuition.
 How does that work?
 In mindfulness, we are asked to watch our breath, to simply be aware of our own breathing, to be aware of our own feet on the ground, to be aware of our heart beating and any tension or relaxation in the muscles.